This Discussion channel is currently closed.

 Default_avatar

-Scott Vreeland over 6 years ago
+Scott Vreeland about 7 years ago

 Should the PUC take action related to the Crown Hydro RDF grant?
 If I read the September 13 letter from Bria Shea to the PUC correctly-the 30 day timeline and MN law Chapter 94, Article 10, Section 29 does not apply to Crown Hydro because they say they have two reasons for not obeying the law.
 The law does not define construction, but it is clear that there is not site control, proper permits to proceed, and no construction at the site of their proposed location.
 I don't think that the law was written to include an abstract or fictitious concept of construction.
 The second reason for a purported exemption to state law is that the RDF funding was for reimbursements.
 This is not recorded in any public documents that I can find.
 I have correspondence from Daniel P. Wolfe saying that funds were given in the first round for cash flow.
 The other issue is that in court documents about liens and loans related to possession and location of the purchased turbines for this project, there was a substantial cash loan with the turbines as collateral.
 If Crown Hydro is liquidating the assets from its initial funding, those funds should go back to the RDF fund and other projects.